 All GME residents and fellows are required to apply for a Kentucky license at the earliest date for which they are eligible.
 GME residents and fellows are responsible for the completion of all examination and licensure requirements.
-Appointment and/or stipend and benefits as a PGY-2 or above (PGY-1 for pharmacists and dentists) will be contingent upon having a valid state of Kentucky license.
-Any incoming medical resident at a PGY-1 level with 12 months of prior ACGME accredited training must also be licensed.
+Appointment and/or stipend and benefits as a PGY2 or above (PGY1 for pharmacists and dentists) will be contingent upon having a valid state of Kentucky license.
+Any incoming medical resident at a PGY1 level with 12 months of prior ACGME accredited training must also be licensed.
 It is the GME resident or fellow's responsibility to ensure all licensure requirements are met prior to the appointment date.
 Failure to do so may result in loss of appointment.

-Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS) Certification All residents and fellows (with the exception of Optometry, Pastoral Care, Hospital Administration, , Medical Physics, and Community-based Pharmacy) must be ACLS certified prior to arrival.
+Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS) Certification

+All residents and fellows (with the exception of Optometry, Pastoral Care, Hospital Administration, Medical Physics, and Community-based Pharmacy) must be ACLS certified prior to arrival.
 Orthopaedic Sports Medicine, Family Medicine - Sports Medicine, Family Medicine - Morehead, Pathology, Cytopathology, Surgical Pathology, Endocrinology Diabetes & Metabolism, Gastroenterology, Preventive Medicine, Ophthalmology, Hand Surgery, Rheumatology, Infectious Disease, and Pharmacy Ambulatory Care residents and fellows may substitute BLS instead of ACLS.

 Pediatrics residents and Neonatal-Perinatal fellows are required to have Pediatrics Advanced Life Support (PALS) and Neonatology Resuscitation Program (NRP) certifications instead of ACLS.
 Pediatric Emergency Medicine, Child Neurology, and Pediatric Dentistry are only required to have PALS.
 Internal Medicine/Pediatrics and Family Medicine - UK residents must be certified in ACLS, PALS, and NRP for all years.
-Peds/Psych/Child and Adolescent Psych need to be certified in ACLS, PALS, and NRP, but they do not need to be NRP certified for their PGY-5 year.
+Peds/Psych/Child and Adolescent Psych need to be certified in ACLS, PALS, and NRP, but they do not need to be NRP certified for their PGY5 year.
 OMFS upper-year residents must be PALS-certified after completing their final year in medical school training.
-PGY-4 Surgery residents must be PALS certified for pediatric rotations.
+PGY4 Surgery residents must be PALS certified for pediatric rotations.

 This certification must be American Heart Association (AHA) accredited.
 PALS and NRP are accredited through the AHA and the American Academy of Pediatrics (AAP).
 Residents and fellows must have both the physical and cognitive ability to successfully perform ACLS, or BLS, PALS, or NRP depending on program specific requirements.
 Certification must be maintained throughout the duration of training.
 GME does not reimburse for the first certification obtained or held when beginning residency or fellowship program.
-Subsequent recertifications obtained during training are reimbursed.
+Residents and fellows will receive a predetermined amount of educational funds upon submission of their required recertification(s) obtained during training.
 Failure to maintain certification will result in disciplinary action.